 This site contains material to help you understand safety planning, make a safety plan for yourself, make a safety plan with family and friends, and provides a checklist for staying safe.
 This site is Australian but most of what its information is applicable to all countries.

-A new free app to help victims of domestic violence record evidence of their abusive relationships and seek professional help was launched in the UK.
-The app, called Bright Sky, encourages people experiencing domestic abuse to log private journal entires in the form of text, photos and videos, which are then sent to a designated email address.
+A new free app to help victims of domestic abuse record evidence of their abusive relationships and seek professional help was launched in the UK.
+The app, called Bright Sky, encourages people experiencing domestic abuse to log private journal entries in the form of text, photos and videos, which are then sent to a designated email address.
 This information can be sent to the authorities at a later date.

 With Circle of 6 app you can connect with your friends to stay close, stay safe and prevent violence before it happens.
 The Circle of 6 app for iPhone and Android makes it quick and easy to reach the 6 friends you choose.
+This link takes you to their FaceBook page.

 by Jennifer Perry